e8315402/myProject/README.md

 ## Done

+If you want to test your CI job is setup or not: init your repository and place this project's file, commit and push a simple change, and go to CI server to check the job result.

-If you have some problems that you really don't know why and how to solve it, email us: posd2017f@gmail.com or come to 1321 in office hours (Fri.
+And if you have some problems that you really don't know why and how to solve it, email us: posd2017f@gmail.com or come to 1321 in office hours (Fri.
 2pm to 4pm).